 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and session.
+Costs vary according to accommodation selected and session, but ranges from $4,540-$5,600 (estimated and subject to change).
 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.

 Dorm With or Without Meals

 On this program, you will have two dorm styles available; on campus with meals included or on campus without meals included.
 Placements that include a full meal plan will be in a single bedroom with shared, co-ed bathroom facilities.
 On campus accommodation that does NOT include a meal plan will be a single bedroom with kitchen, dining, lounge, patio and bathroom areas being shared between approximately 7 students (co-ed).
-All on-campus accommodation options include hardwired Internet and bed linens.
+All on-campus accommodation options include Internet and bed linens.
 Laundry facilities are available within each residence hall.
-Dorm accommodation ranges from $4,600 - $6,200 (subject to change).
-Where available, a full meal plan is included in housing costs.You will pay a $500 refundable security deposit if living in this ISA housing option.
-ISA may retain some, or all, of this deposit in case of damage to property or if utility usage exceeds the allotted monthly amount.

 You may opt to secure housing independently.
 If you select this option will be responsible for your own housing during the program and will forgo any ISA assistance for housing matters.